Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

-where $A_i$ is the scaling parameter that captures possible factors in the matching between idle TNC vehicles and passengers, such as the size of the zone, the average traffic speed on roads, and the demand/supply distribution, etc. Equation (\ref{waiting_time_AMoD}) indicates that passengers' average waiting time is inversely proportional to the square root of the number of idle AVs.
-The intuition is that if both waiting passengers and idle vehicles are uniformly and independently distributed in each zone, the distance between a passenger and her/his closest idle vehicle is inversely proportional to the square root of the total number of idle vehicles, which further determines the average waiting time.
-A detailed justification of (\ref{waiting_time_AMoD}) can be found in \cite{li2019regulating}.
+where $A_i$ is the zone-specific scaling parameter that captures possible factors in the matching between idle TNC vehicles and passengers, such as the size of the zone, the average traffic speed on roads, and the demand/supply distribution, and $a_1$ and $a_2$ are the elasticity parameters.
+Based on Little's law, the average number of waiting passengers/idle TNC vehicles equals the average arrival rate $\lambda_i$ multiplied by the average waiting time ($w_i^a$/$w_i^v$) that a passenger/vehicle spends in the system before being matched: